 1-2 cups shredded cheddar cheese (I love cheese, so I add as much as I possibly can without looking like a glutton)

 For the gravy:

 1/3 cup all purpose flour

 5-6 cups chicken stock, heated to boiling (I used chicken stock because that's what was in the freezer.
 You can use any meat or vegetable broth or stock you might have on hand)

 1/2 cup heavy cream (you can also use milk, or a combination)

 salt and pepper to taste

 Preheat oven to 400.
 Place the tots in a stand mixer fitted with a paddle attachment and process until the tots are broken into little pieces.
 Meanwhile, mince the onion and green beans.
 (I did this step in a food processor.)

 Mix together the meat, tater tots, onion, beans, and cheese.
-Using an ice cream, or portion scoop, form the mixture into balls, place on a sheet pan prepared with parchment paper.
+Using an ice cream, or portion scoop, form the mixture into balls, and place on a sheet pan prepared with parchment paper.
 Bake until golden brown, about 40 minutes.
-(My meatballs were larger and needed the time.
+(My meatballs were larger and needed that time.
 If yours are smaller, you'll need less time in the oven.)

 This method can be adapted to your family's needs, and what you have handy.
 For those of you with picky eaters, its also a deliciously sneaky way to get more vegetables into your children's diets!
 Have fun!